-If you have any questions about the H-1B visa classification or need assistance with the H-1B application process, contact Anna Putintseva, experienced business immigration attorney.
-Anna has assisted many employers to secure H-1B visas for their foreign employees.
-Contact Anna at aputintseva@bhlawpllc.com or 315-701-6372.
+If you have any questions about the H-1B visa classification or need assistance with the H-1B application process, contact Anna Putintseva at the Bousquet Holstein Immigration Group.
+Anna Putintseva is an experienced business immigration attorney who regularly assists employers and employees with H-1B preparation and other business immigration issues.